Byron Young (defensive lineman): Las Vegas Raiders

-Young was selected by the Las Vegas Raiders in the third round, 70th overall, of the 2023 NFL Draft.
+Young was selected by the Las Vegas Raiders in the third round, 70th overall, of the 2023 NFL draft.
 He was placed on the physically unable to perform list on July 21, 2023.
-On August 6, 2023, Young was activated after passing a physical.
+On August 6, Young was activated after passing a physical.
 He appeared in six games as a rookie.

 On August 28, 2024, Young was waived by the Raiders.

 Philadelphia Eagles

 Young was claimed off waivers by the Philadelphia Eagles on August 29, 2024.
+He was placed on injured reserve due to a hamstring injury on October 25.
+Young's practice window was opened by the team on January 8, 2025, but did not play in a game in the 2024 season.
 He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.